open-ephys/onix-docs/_sources/Hardware Guide/Headstages/tether-voltage.rst.txt

 voltage can still cause connectivity issues as the headstage occasionally dips below the level it needs to function properly.

-.. attention:: The :ref:`openephys_onix1ref` Bonsai package automatically sets the headstage port voltage by default, but allows the user to override the voltage setting as well.
+.. attention:: The :ref:`Bonsai package <openephys_onix1ref>` automatically sets the
+   headstage port voltage by default, but allows the user to override the voltage setting as well.
 The documentation linked shows how to use this functionality and what valid voltage ranges are for each headstage.
 This